hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/224_modern_india.md

 sacrificial Mantras.
 (Vedic hymns uttered by the priests to invoke the Devas at the time of sacrifice.)
-By the power of these Mantras, the Devas are made to come down from their heavenly abodes, accept the drink and food offerings, and grant the prayers of the Yajamânas.
+By the power of these Mantras, the Devas are made to come down from their heavenly abodes, accept the drink and food offerings, and grant the prayers of the Yajamānas.
 (The men who perform sacrifices.)
 The kings as well as their subjects are, therefore, looking up to these priests for their welfare during their earthly life.
 Raja Soma (The name of the Soma plant as commonly found in the Vedas.